Nonprofit Organization Laws and Regulations – FAQs

-- Board Member Abstention from Discussion and Voting: Board members who have an actual or potential conflict of interest should not participate in discussions or vote on matters affecting transactions between the organization and the other group
+Board members who have an actual or potential conflict of interest should not participate in discussions or vote on matters affecting transactions between the organization and the other group.

-What are some examples of actual and potential conflict of interest?
+What are some examples of actual and potential conflicts of interest?

 - Organization policy requires competitive bidding on purchases of more than $1,000, but a printing firm owned by a board member’s spouse receives the $25,000 contract for the annual report and no other bids are solicited.

 - A board member serves on two boards in the community and finds himself in the position of approaching the same donors on behalf of both organizations.

 - A staff member receives an honorarium for conducting a workshop for another group in the organization’s field of interest.